hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * use the domain-specific IG defined extension, search parameter, or operation, otherwise
 * define locally, the necessary extensions, search parameters, and operations in an IG and make available

-For a directly implementable usage of AU Base for a general level of capability it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.
+For a directly implementable usage of AU Base it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.

 #### Scope of AU Base FHIR Artefacts

 HL7 AU Base, as the Australian extension of the base FHIR standard, defines:
 * Extensions for local concepts e.g. Australian Indigenous Status, Subsidised Concurrent Supply
+* Search parameters to support Australian use concepts, where there is no native FHIR search parameter
 * Terminology for use in an Australian context
   * concepts unique to Australia e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
   * usage localised to Australia e.g. nationally endorsed clinical reference sets represented as value sets
-* Search parameters to support Australian use concepts, where there is no native FHIR search parameter
 * Profiles for use in an Australian context:
   * Definitional data type profiles e.g. Australian address, Australian time zone, Identifier such as National patient and provider identifiers
   * Base resource profiles (e.g. AU Base Patient, AU Base MedicationStatement)